backupbrew/switchbrew/NCA Format.md

 | 0x20  | 0x20   | Same as the above 0x20-bytes except with different data. |
 | 0x40  | 0x4?   | ?                                                        |
 | 0x44  | 0x4?   | ?                                                        |

+Using this header is enabled when offset 0x8 in this header is non-zero.

 The two sections specified by the two BKTR entries are usually(?) at the very end of the section data(section\_endoffset-{size of BKTR